Ptychography-4-0/ptychography/docs/source/install.rst

 with "!" in a Python notebook.

-In the terminal you can create and activate virtual environments and perform the ptychography installation as described above.
+In the terminal you can create and activate virtual environments and perform the ptychography40 installation as described above.
 Within the activated ptychography environment you additionally install ipykernel:

 .. code-block:: shell